Skip to main content

 What causes rectal prolapse?

 Rectal prolapse occurs when the rectum loses the normal attachments that keep it fixed inside the body, allowing it to slide out through the anal opening–essentially turning it inside out.
-While rectal prolapse can affect anyone, women greater than 50 years old are at highest risk.
+While rectal prolapse can affect anyone, women greater than 50 years old are at the highest risk.

 What are the symptoms of rectal prolapse?